 The Court became a laboratory for the Renovatio Imperii.
 The group of monks of the Culdean Church, of direct Celtic origin or of more recent Anglo-Saxon lineage, played a fundamental role in such process.
 Among these surely stands out the figure of Alcuin of York, successor of the Venerable Bede and guru of Charlemagne.
 He was initially assisted by Eginhard, who later succeeded him as teacher of the Schola Palatina (Court’s School), and by Paul the Deacon, a Romanized Lombard.
 The ancient Roman-Pythagorean teaching of the Trivium and the Quadrivium was restored and systematized.

 The Trivium was made of Grammar, Rhetoric and Dialectic, the arts of the mind and speech; the Quadrivium was made of Arithmetic, Geometry, Astronomy and Music, the arts applied to the external objects through bodily action.
 Each of these arts was liable to a symbolic meaning and to a methodical and initiatic application11.
 Above these teachings were taught the doctrines of the cataphathic and the apophatic theologies, intended exclusively for the monks and the Sovereign.
 The structure of the State, as we will see in the next chapter, was then reorganized in harmony with these arts and doctrines.

 Accused of a behavior unworthy of the pontifical high function, Pope Leo III, in serious difficulty, turned to Charlemagne asking for his protection12.
 Charles assumed the role of supreme judge of Catholicity, and absolved the Pope from any slander.
 In Rome, on Christmas night of the year 800, the Pope crowned Charlemagne Emperor of the Holy Roman Empire.
-With this consecration the Roman Empire rose again from its ashes.
+With this consecration the Roman Empire rose again from its ashes13.

 Petrus Simonet de Maisonneuve

-The original name of this tribe was Frakaz, meaning “free and courageous”.
+- The original name of this tribe was Frakaz, meaning “free and courageous”.

-From the year 888 , the territories where the Franks had finally settled have been known as France, a term coined after its ruler.
+- From the year 888 , the territories where the Franks had finally settled have been known as France, a term coined after its ruler.
 However, today’s French population is for the most part descendant of the Celtic Gauls.
 Only the Provence can be considered Gaul-Roman, having been intensely colonized by Latin peoples.
 Only few aristocratic families are of Frankish origin.
 In fact, the Franks only represented the warrior class who ruled over the other peoples of Gaul.

 - Such recognition was to some extent tolerated by the Byzantine Basileus (King, Emperor), probably with an anti-Ostrogothic and anti-Longobard purpose, granting an Eastern Imperial proxy to the Merovingian Kings.

-Marc Bloch questioned the attribution of both the anointment and the thaumaturgical powers to the Merovingians (a dynasty still considered “too Germanic” and “not very French”), in spite of the fact that the sources he cites say otherwise.
+- Marc Bloch questioned the attribution of both the anointment and the thaumaturgical powers to the Merovingians (a dynasty still considered “too Germanic” and “not very French”), in spite of the fact that the sources he cites say otherwise.
 Although of Jewish descent, he did not forget his French origins and applied the usual Gallic nationalism even to historical periods in which this concept did not yet exist.
 For this reason, his book, rich in references and important information, considers France the navel of the world, relegating all other realms of Christianity to a sort of “cultural periphery”.
 Marc Bloch, I Re taumaturghi, Milan, Einaudi, 2013, pp. 48-49 (I Éd.
 Paris, Librairie Istra, 1924).

 - Herbert Augustus Strong, “Über direkte Handelsverbindungen Westgalliens mit Irland im Altertum und frühen Mittalalter”, Classical Review XXV, 1911, pp. 70-71.

-In many ways, his Epitomæ evokes a similarity with the etymological explanations of the Indian Nirukta.
+- In many ways, his Epitomæ evokes a similarity with the etymological explanations of the Indian Nirukta.
 The conclusions of present philologists, who attempted to interpret Virgil’s writings without having any idea of what is esoteric, are truly exhilarating.
 G. Polara (edited by), Virgilio Marone grammatico, Epitomi and Epistole, Napoli, Liguori ed., 1979, pp. XXI-XXIV.

-In both these Imperial Circles, representing the esoteric intellectual élite of Catholicity in different epochs, the participants assumed pseudonyms borrowed from the Bucolics and the Georgics of Publius Virgil Maro, such as Titirus, Melibeus, Coridon etc. These were aristocratic poets who on many occasions played an important role for the “Renovationes Imperii“.
+- In both these Imperial Circles, representing the esoteric intellectual élite of Catholicity in different epochs, the participants assumed pseudonyms borrowed from the Bucolics and the Georgics of Publius Virgil Maro, such as Titirus, Melibeus, Coridon etc. These were aristocratic poets who on many occasions played an important role for the “Renovationes Imperii“.

 - For this reason they were later called “Lazy Kings”, Rois fainéants.

-In the second half of the 20th century, Pierre Plantard proclaimed himself last descendant of the Merovingian dynasty, which in his opinion was then descending from Jesus Christ himself.
+- In the second half of the 20th century, Pierre Plantard proclaimed himself last descendant of the Merovingian dynasty, which in his opinion was then descending from Jesus Christ himself.
 In this way, he declared to be the pretender to both the thrones of France and Israel.
 According to him, the occult continuation of the Merovingians allegedly survived under the protection of an “initiatic” organization called “Priory of Sion”.
 This mystification was believed and spread by a large number of occultists, neo-spiritualists and new-agers such as Gerard de Sède, Michael Baigent, Richard Leigh and Henry Lincoln among others.
 In 1993, Plantard, following a judicial investigation, confessed the hoax.
 However, his fraud has survived thanks to the worldwide popularization of Dan Brown’s poor novels.
 Certainly, this mystification was not only an innocent joke, but it reflects the interests of a disturbing network of complicities involving several secret services of nations interested in spreading the idea of a “Franch-Sionist” Great Monarch of the World.

 - Later, analogously to the triregnum of the popes (the crown corresponding to the hermetic symbolism), also the Emperors had to be invested with three crowns: those of King of Italy, the King of Germany and the King of Arles (Gaul).

-The Trivium and the Quadrivium, which will remain throughout the Christian Middle Ages as the base of both worldly (laukika) and sacred (vaidika) knowledge, are closely comparable to the Vedic disciplines called Vedāṅgas.
+- The Trivium and the Quadrivium, which will remain throughout the Christian Middle Ages as the base of both worldly (laukika) and sacred (vaidika) knowledge, are closely comparable to the Vedic disciplines called Vedāṅgas.

-On that occasion, the Pontiff donated to the King of the Franks the keys of the sepulcher of St. Peter, recognizing him as Defensor Fidei (defender of the Faith).
+- On that occasion, the Pontiff donated to the King of the Franks the keys of the sepulcher of St. Peter, recognizing him as Defensor Fidei (defender of the Faith).
 Charlemagne entertained friendly relations also with the Abbasid Caliph Hārūn ar-Rashīd, who, as a sign of sympathy, entrusted to him the keys of the Holy Sepulcher.
 In this way, Carlo assumed more and more the connotations of a Universal Sovereign (Cakravartin).
 Another sign of Universal Sovereignty was the spontaneous vassalage of the Kingdoms of Scotland and of Asturias to the newly restored Empire.
 In this way the Empire of Charles extended to nearly all the territories of western Christianity.